How do you choose the right software development engagement model?

 Determining the desired outcome, understanding the requirements and the scope should ideally be further transformed into Minimum Viable Product (MVP).
 Under such a scenario, discovering the project’s needs is an excellent remedy for unrealistic expectations.

-Choose fixed price customer engagement model when:
+Choose Fixed Price customer engagement model when:

 The Fixed Price customer success manager engagement model is a great choice when your project requirements are well-defined and unlikely to change.
 This model gives customer success managers a clear budget and timeline.